What do I major in if I want to take Media Sandbox courses?

-Yes – all students who are interested in entering the integrated media arts program (Media Sandbox) as an advertising, media and information (through TISM), or journalism major, you are requiredto have a laptop computer with the following minimum requirements to adequately participate in your CAS coursework and upper-level major courses:
+Yes.
+The College of Communication Arts & Sciences requires you to have a laptop computer with the following minimum requirements to adequately participate in your CAS coursework and upper-level major courses:

 It is required to have the following software:

-*** Note all the Media Sandbox courses and instruction use the Apple Macintosh platform.
-If you purchase a Windows laptop, it is your responsibility to figure out how to get your work done.
-You need may need to go to the CAS Mac labs during available open hours to complete some of your required assignments.
+*** Note all the Media Sandbox courses and instructors use the Apple Macintosh platform.
+If you purchase a Windows laptop, you are responsible for completing the assignments according to the class requirements.
+You may need to go to the CAS Mac labs during available open hours to complete some of your required assignments.